gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 in each of the examples that follow.

 (ref:fig5-10) $\boldsymbol{\chi^2}$-distribution with two degrees of
-freedom with 13.1 indicated with a vertical line.
+freedom with the observed statistic of 13.1 indicated with a vertical line.

 <div class="figure">
 <img src="05-chiSquaredTests_files/figure-html/Figure5-10-1.png" alt="(ref:fig5-10)" width="480" />